Chapters

 5. certification that the Exchange posted a notice of pending product certification with the Commission on its Website with a copy of the submission, with confidential treatment requests as appropriate.
 The Exchange will permit trading only in Contracts that are not readily susceptible to manipulation.

-2. To offer new products, the Exchange may request that the CFTC approve a new product prior to listing the product for trading.
+2. New Contracts.
+To offer new products, the Exchange may request that the CFTC approve a new product prior to listing the product for trading.
 The submission to the CFTC shall be filed electronically in accordance with CFTC Rules 40.3 and include:

 1. a description of the product with the rules that set forth the Contract's terms and conditions,